rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 ```

-More generally, the ultimate goal is gaining **arbitrary code execution** on a
+More specifically, a common goal for an attacker is gaining **arbitrary code
-target  machine.
-Arbitrary code execution means I, the attacker, can execute
+execution** on a target machine.
+Arbitrary code execution means that the
-whatever code I want.
-It should be straightforward to see how arbitrary code
+attacker can execute whatever code they want.
+Take a minute to consider what
-execution means terrible things for the machine's owner.
+an attacker could do with such power and how that might be terrible for the

-How to exploit binaries to obtain arbitrary code execution is one of the
+machine's owner.
+Understanding how to exploit binaries to obtain arbitrary code
+execution is one of the primary goals of this course.
+Without understanding
+such attacks and their causes, we cannot design and implement appropriate
+defenses.

-primary subjects of this course.
-However, for the `stack0` example, the goal is
+For the `stack0` challenge, the attacker's (i.e., our) goal is simpler than
-simpler: we want to change the `modified` variable's value.
+arbitrary code execution: we want to change the `modified` variable's value.

 Broadly, our recipe for success calls for two ingredients.
 First, the program
 needs to contain a bug.
 Second, we need some way to supply input to the program